 Whether you're a recent college grad or have spent some years working and saving, you might be thinking about making your first home purchase.
 But is now, before you've hit the age of 30, really the right time for you to step into the real estate market?
-Can you even afford a house purchase?
+Can you even afford a house?
 When is the right time to buy one?
 Here, we'll look at the pros and cons of buying a house at this stage in your life.

 Downsides to Buying a House in Your Twenties

 - Buying means staying put.
 When you rent, you probably won't sign a lease lasting longer than a year, which gives you flexibility to move.
-But when buying a house, you should plan on staying put for at least three to five years, so as to maximize the chances that you'll recoup the initial purchase and closing costs (around 2-5% of the purchase price).
+But when buying a house, you should plan on staying put for at least three to five years, so as to maximize the chances that you'll recoup the initial purchase and closing costs (around 2-5% of the purchase price) before selling.
 If the real estate market drops, it could take longer than that for the value of your home to recover.
 You might feel stuck, waiting until you can avoid a loss upon selling.

-- Buying means having less free time.
-Most buyers spend more time maintaining and improving their homes than they did with their rentals.
-There's no landlord to call when the toilet leaks!
-You'll either have to do such things yourself, or hire repairpersons or contractors.
+- Buying real estate means having less free time.
+Most home buyers spend more time maintaining and improving their homes than they did with their rentals.
+There's no landlord to call when the toilet leaks.
+You'll either have to do such things yourself or hire (and pay) repairpersons or contractors to handle them.
 Also, keeping track of things like when to change the heating filter or get a regular termite inspection can pose a challenge if you've never had to think about this stuff.

 - Homeownership costs go beyond the mortgage payment.
 Don't compare the cost of buying to renting by looking at mortgage payments versus rental prices.
-Buying involves additional costs, including homeowners' insurance, property taxes, and maintenance and repairs, and probably redecorating a bit (or at least finding furniture to fill the rooms with).
-All of these can add significantly to the expense of owning.
+Buying involves additional costs, including homeowners' insurance, property taxes, maintenance and repairs, and probably redecorating a bit (or at least finding furniture to fill the rooms with).
+All of these can add significantly to the expense of owning a home.

 Upsides to Buying a House in Your Twenties